Health and Wholeness Advocacy

-(Or whichever Sunday works most appropriately for your congregation.)
+(Or whichever Sunday works best for your congregation.)

 Disabilities and Mental Health Justice

 Our faith teaches us that all people are created in the image of God.
-We are called to embody a philosophy of inclusion and interdependence and work together to remove or overcome barriers to welcoming and including all people in the UCC and the wider world.
+We are called to embody inclusion and interdependence.
+By working together, we can remove or overcome the barriers to welcoming and including all people in the UCC and the wider world.
 Disabilities and Mental Health Justice is a ministry program in the national setting of the UCC.

 UCC Disabilities Ministries

-UCC Disabilities Ministries is an affiliated organization of the UCC which supports people with all kinds of disabilities.
-They call upon the whole church to recognize and receive the gifts persons with disabilities, working for full inclusion and participation in Christ’s Church.
+UCC Disabilities Ministries, an organization affiliated with the UCC, supports people with all kinds of disabilities.
+They call upon the whole church to recognize and receive the gifts pf persons with disabilities, working for full inclusion and participation in Christ’s Church.
 UCCDM provides resources for persons with disabilities, their families, and local congregations, including the Accessible to All (A2A) Guide.

 UCC HIV and AIDS Network (aka UCAN)